Guild of One-Name Studies

 My interest in the Clowes surname in general comes from a close family line, but the idea of conducting a one-name study was born when I attempted to document the "common knowledge" with regard to past research on my line.
 Because my own Clowes line came from England to America prior to 1700, removed to Canada following the Revolutionary War, and eventually returned to America in the mid 1800s, I will begin with those locations and add others as the study progresses.

-The only registered variant is Clows.
+The registered variants are Clows, Clewes and Clews.
 This may change as the study progresses.

 The Clowes surname is believed to have first appeared in the early medieval period, likely in Cheshire and may have been used to describe a family that lived in or near a hollow or clough.

 A few of the notable persons bearing the Clowes surname:

 Having originated in England, the Clowes surname is has remained most numerous there.
 Between 1841 and 1911, there was a fairly steady increase in the number of Clowes individuals in the England and Wales census, while the number of those listed as Clows declined.
 For the United States and Canada, the trend was similar although on a much smaller scale.
 The number of Clows listed in all three countries appears to decline or stay roughly the same.

 Clowes England & Wales U.S. Canada